gahabeen/explicit/README.md

 # Explicit primitives
-> attempt at readable typed primitives for Typescript
+> attempt at readable typed primitives for Typescript.
 > Draft: Ongoing document

 ## You like Effect?